 The walk from Porto was full of interesting historical and natural sights.
 Fabulous experience.

-Luggage transfer between accommodation (1 piece per person, maximum 15 kg/piece)
+Luggage transfer between accommodation (1 bag per person, maximum 15 kg/bag)

 Pilgrim Kit: Credencial (passport) and Vieira (shell)

-Roadbook explaining the highlights along the Camino de Santiago
+Roadbook with tips, explaining the highlights along the Camino de Santiago

 Journey documentation and practical information